Commitment to privacy

 - All servers are located in a secure, temperature controlled server room with 24 hour security and monitoring.

-- All personnel work on remote servers which are all located in Sydney, Australia and not on the local computers at which they sit.
+- All personnel work on remote Australian based servers and not on the local computers at which they sit.

 - Access to local computers is blocked, all output devices/ports (e.g. USB, writable CD/DVD, flash) are disabled and external email is disabled on the local network.